Understanding the Application

 You’ll be asked to upload all transcripts (PDF files) from your university studies.
 We accept both official and unofficial transcripts.

 Keep in mind that we are not solely focusing on your GPA.
-While GPA is important, we are interested in the fit with your proposed graduate program, as well as the breadth and difficulty of the courses taken alongside your other commitments.
+While GPA is important, we are interested in the fit with your proposed McGill programs, as well as the breadth and difficulty of the courses taken alongside your other commitments.
 Of course, we recognize that some programs offer more opportunity for breadth than others.

-You can always provide context for your university transcripts, if needed.
+You can provide context (50 words max) for your university transcripts, if needed, under Additional Information.